Pancoran LRT station

-Pancoran LRT Station (or Pancoran Bank BJB LRT Station, with Bank BJB granted for naming rights) is a light rail station located in Jalan Gatot Subroto, Pancoran, Pancoran, South Jakarta.
-The station, which is located at an altitude of +38.510 meters, serves the Cibubur and Bekasi lines of the Jabodebek LRT system.
+Pancoran LRT Station is a light rapid transit station located in Jalan Gatot Subroto, Pancoran, Pancoran, South Jakarta, Indonesia.
+Located at an altitude of +38.510 meters, it serves the Cibubur and Bekasi lines of the Jabodebek LRT system.

 Naming rights

 As the operator of Jabodebek LRT, Kereta Api Indonesia (KAI) offers the opportunity to bid for naming rights for all Jabodebek LRT stations.
 This naming right grant includes all naming in station names, network and line maps and diagrams, passenger information system (PIS) announcements, and all media platforms, including Access by KAI app.

-As the first naming right bidder for Jabodebek LRT station, PT Bank Pembangunan Daerah Jawa Barat dan Banten Tbk wins the bid for Pancoran LRT Station naming rights.
+As the first naming right bidder for Jabodebek LRT station, PT Bank Pembangunan Daerah Jawa Barat dan Banten Tbk (Bank BJB), a joint regional development bank of West Java and Banten, won the bid for Pancoran LRT Station naming rights.
 While the change has not been officially announced, passengers have started noticing that all signages have been added "bank bjb" branding, styled with all letters written in lowercase, next to the station name.
+The rights was ceased in late 2025.